babbu3682/SMART-Net/README.md

 We conducted downstream training using multi-task representation.

 ## Upstream visualize
 ### 1. Grad-CAM and activation map

 ### 2. t-SNE

+## Excuse
+For personal information security reasons of medical data, our data cannot be disclosed.

 ## Citation